Thursday, July 2, 2015—Faith Reception at the GARBC Conference

-Join Faith alumni and friends at our annual reception following the Wednesday evening service of the GARBC Conference held in Dearborn, Michigan.
+Join Faith alumni and friends at our annual reception following the Thursday evening service of the GARBC Conference in Omaha, Nebraska.
 This reception is a great time for connecting with fellow alumni and getting updated on what is happening at Faith.
 Our new president, Jim Tillotson, plans to be at our reception.

 Mark your calendar now for this fall's Homecoming.
 This year's Homecoming will start with the installation of our new president on Thursday evening, September 17.
 Friday and Saturday will include enjoyable activities and the homecoming games.
 We will get more details to you in the summer.

 Update Your Info